Top

 • Negligent Trucking Company Practices: Examples include negligent hiring or supervision, failing to conduct background checks on truck drivers, encouraging or not punishing truck drivers for violating federal hours-of-service regulations, and pushing unrealistic quotas and/or schedules or punishing truck drivers for failing to meet such requirements

-• Poor Weather Conditions: While no one can be held responsible for the weather, truck drivers have a responsibility to drive even more safely when conditions are bad, which might include such actions as reducing speeds, using daytime headlights, or waiting out particularly unsafe conditions, such as icy roads
+• Poor Weather Conditions: While no one can be held responsible for the weather, truck drivers have a responsibility to drive even more safely when conditions are bad.
+This might include actions such as reducing speeds, using daytime headlights or waiting out particularly unsafe conditions, such as icy roads.

 After any collision with an 18-wheeler, semi-truck, or other type of commercial vehicle, you should take the following steps:

-• Call the police and/or 911 to the scene of the accident.
+• Call the police and/or 911 at the scene of the accident.
 Ensure that you obtain a copy of the police report and keep track of all of your medical records.

 • Obtain medical care and follow your doctor’s recommended course of treatment.
-It is critical that you do not delay in seeking medical attention.
+You mustn't delay in seeking medical attention.
 If there is a gap between the time of your accident and the time you seek treatment, the insurance company will argue that your injuries must have resulted from some other cause.

-• Contact an attorney before making any statement to other party’s insurance company.
+• Contact an attorney before making any statement to the other party’s insurance company.
 The truck driver will have an attorney paid for by the trucking company’s insurance provider.
-Because he or she already has a lawyer, you need an attorney on your side too.
+Because he or she already has a lawyer, you also need one on your side.

 Viloria, Oliphant, Oster & Aman L.L.P. works with a team of medical and other experts when handling truck accident cases involving catastrophic injuries, such as brain injuries and spinal cord injuries.
 Our Reno truck accident lawyers frequently partner with accident reconstruction experts, life care planners, vocational rehabilitation specialists, economists, liability specialists, and other professionals to develop each case.
 Our approach is to pursue the maximum possible verdict or settlement for our clients.